 When should we request to see a dermatologist?

-Patients with eczema, especially if mild, can be managed by their family doctor or pediatrician.
+Patients with mild eczema, can be managed by their family doctor or pediatrician.
 Patients with more severe eczema may require a referral to a skin specialist.
 A family doctor or paediatrician may opt to refer patients with eczema, not responding to the medicated creams they have prescribed, to a skin specialist.